 If you are unable to directly reach the client for a follow-up or discharge interview only, you may contact their back-up contacts.
 Back-up contacts were designated by the client and may include parents, partners, relatives, or friends of the client.
 Do not contact the back-up if they are listed as the provider.
-Instead, add this client to the Outdated Client Contact List.
+Instead, add this client to the Outdated Client Contact Form.
 Please see the script in the "Contacting Back-up Contacts" section below for best practices in reaching out to back-up contacts.
-Do not contact back-up contacts for check-ins.